Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 etc...

-The last Python module to install is lxml.
+The next Python module to install is lxml.
 It's apparently too cool to be installed easily with pip on Windows, so follow lxml's own advice and download one of [Christoph Gohlke's precompiled Windows binaries](http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml) instead.

 Getting the right one can be fiddly, so be careful and choose the correct one.
 The downloads are in the form of "wheel" files (.whl)--installable with pip after downloading.